 Ice.
 Wind.
 Rain.
 Accidents.
 Road closures.
 Dogs and cats living together.
 Mass hysteria.
 It took us about 8 hours to get to Shreveport, where I finally had enough and stopped at about 10:30pm, a mere two and half hours of normal driving from Dallas, though on that night might have taken ten.

 I was so sick of fast food (something I never thought I’d say), that I ordered take out from the only non-fast food restaurant near the hotel.
 That shining beacon of culinary excellence: Red Lobster.
 I ate fish and some other kind of fish.
 The dog ate fried shrimp.
-We chugged hot butter.
-It was not one of my better nights.
+We chugged hot butter and stayed up late watching Golden Girls and Sanford & Son on cable.
+It was not one of my better nights, although watching Sanford & Son is always worth it.

 The next day we got up early to find great weather, but… Bad news.
 Our moving truck had somehow left AFTER me, which was inexplicable, and got caught in all the same driving conditions I was caught in, but it was worse for them because they were a huge truck, so they were two days behind me.
 Which meant I was going to get to Dallas on Saturday, and they wouldn’t get there until Monday.